hasnainyaqub/ML_internship_arch_technologies/README.md

 ## Note

-This repository reflects my work and learning during the internship and will serve as a reference for my future machine learning projects.
+This repository reflects my work and learning during the internship and will serve as a reference for my future Machine Learning Projects.